A Unified Mixture-View Framework for Unsupervised Representation Learning: Methodology

-The first approach is similar to MoCo-BSIM.
 We sum up the MSE loss between the projection of the mixed image and its parents by the mixture coefficient $\lambda$.
-Formally, the loss is formulated as:
+This process is shown in Fig.~\ref{fig:byol-bsim-lossv2} (supp.).
+Formally, the loss is: